xroi/win-auto-msg/README.md

 ```

 Usually, that message is sent to the foreground window.
 This application allows
-sending messages to any open window.
+sending controller to any open window.
 This is useful for any type of automation or testing.

 ## Script files